gbbns/ttt/README.md

 ### Since initial submission

 - Broken pages down into smaller, single responsibility components - or as close to as possible (continually refactoring as I go)
+- Added `swr` to enable react hook for data fetching for search

 - Next up is to wire up the pagination form.
 Plan is to hit API, get current pagination data, set initial page to `1` then have an event handler on the select to update page when user has selected